 The key difference is in the appearance.
-Ribbed and 5V crimp metal panels roof can often be mistaken for Standing Seam, which is on the upper echelon of metal roofing.
+Ribbed and 5V crimp metal panels roof can often be mistaken for standing seam, which is in the upper echelon of residential and architectural metal roofing options.

 Based on the price of materials alone, Ribbed metal paneling is certainly in the same ballpark as Corrugated metal paneling.

 The pricing does depend a bit on who you are purchasing the materials from, but a price range of $1.50 to $3.50 per linear foot is what you’ll routinely find when buying materials from roofing and building materials suppliers. — This assumes you are going with a coated steel (i.e. G-60 or G-90 galvanized steel, or Galvalume), stainless steel or aluminum product.

 Note: For more complex re-roofing projects, installation costs can be higher than $3 per sq. ft.
 The total average cost of the project, though, should not exceed the $7.00-$9.50 per sq. ft. installed, which means the cost of warrantied labor could go as high as $4.00 to $6.00 per sq. ft., in some cases.